 We are blessed to have over 160+ ministries and programs in our Parish.
 There is truly something for everyone to become involved with at Saint Ambrose!

 Click on the links below to learn more about the different ministries within our Parish and discover how you can share your time and talent with our Parish Community.

 - Care and Compassion Ministries focus on service and helping those in our community

 - Catechesis and Conversion Ministries focus growing a deeper faith life

 - Celebration Ministries focus on becoming more involved in the Mass

 - Collaboration Ministries focus on working together to build up the Kingdom of God at Saint Ambrose

 - Community Life Ministries focus on Social Activities and Events for all age

-Stewardship is a way of life and it is important to teach our children at a younger age how important it is to be good Stewards.
+Stewardship is a way of life, and it is important to teach our children at a young age how important it is to be good stewards.
 Here are some benefits to promoting Stewardship in your child’s life:

 - Stewardship Can Help Build Self-Esteem: When children understand that their gifts and talents were given to them by God, they will grow to feel good about themselves and feel empowered to help others.